smolt/iphoneos-apple-support/README.md

 This little library, libiphoneossup, packages some useful iOS stuff derived from http://www.opensource.apple.com.
-In particular, it provides support for thread local variables on 32-bit ARM and i386 (iOS Simulator) which is needed to fully use the D programming language on iOS.
+In particular, it provides support for thread local variables on arm/arm64 and i386/x86_64 (iOS Simulator) which is needed to fully use the D programming language on iOS.